Forum: Implications of Closing Institutions

 Supporting people with intellectual and/or developmental disabilities (IDD) to move from large, state-run institutions to individualized community settings has been a foundational aim of the Institute on Community Integration for more than 30 years.
 With the end game in sight, what is left to be done?

-A free public forum on June 23 will discuss stark differences among states in their approaches to ending institutional care, challenges threatening the progress of deinstitutionalization, research documenting how the lives of people with IDD changed after moving into community settings, and policy recommendations for supporting all individuals with IDD in home and community settings.
+A public forum on June 23 discussed stark differences among states in their approaches to ending institutional care, challenges threatening the progress of deinstitutionalization, research documenting how the lives of people with IDD changed after moving into community settings, and policy recommendations for supporting all individuals with IDD in home and community settings.

 “A lot of states have already figured this out, including 17 that have completely closed their institutions,” said Larson.
 “So, what do we have to do now so we don’t forget the people who still live in institutions?
 How do we make sure we aren’t forgetting them?”